sandeep-revilla/CNN/README.md

 * 📊 **Validation Accuracy:** 94.06%
 * 🔍 **Recall (Pneumonia):** 99%

-The model performs well in identifying pneumonia cases and demonstrates practical application of deep learning in medical imaging.
+The model demonstrates strong performance in identifying pneumonia cases and showcases the potential of deep learning in medical imaging applications.

 ---